prathmesh-cpu/React-Development/Chapter 02 - Igniting our App/README.md

     ### Utilizes an efficient file-watching algorithm to track changes in project files and trigger necessary rebuilds during development.
 This algorithm is written in C++.
 8. ### `Caching While Development:`
     ### Implement smart caching during development to boost build speed by avoiding unnecessary recompilation when dependencies stay unchanged.
+9. ### `Tree Shaking:`
+    ### Supports Tree Shaking, a technique that eliminates unused code during the build process, resulting in smaller bundle sizes for improved performance.

 ---